 Xs is enabled, earned EXP from battle is not divided among the living party members as normal.
 Instead, each surviving party member earns the full amount of EXP.

-Xk is enabled, earned EXP is increased by 100% if you have collected at least 10 key items.
+Xk is enabled, earned EXP is doubled if you have collected at least 10 key items.

 Xx removes EXP gains from all non-boss encounters.